-Social media platforms like Facebook, Instagram, and LinkedIn rely on audience data almost exclusively to help businesses target their aids, but it’s equally relevant for the search ad landscape.
+Social media platforms like Facebook, Instagram, and LinkedIn rely on audience data to help businesses target their aids.
+But it’s equally relevant for the search ad landscape.
 Many search advertisers continue to largely ignore audience targeting options, rather than focusing on keyword bid optimization alone.
-Using audience targeting for PPC makes it possible to truly focus on users who are part of your potential customer base.
+Using audience targeting for PPC makes it possible to focus on users who are part of your potential customer base.
 Here’s how.

 The Valuable Relationship Between Keyword and Audience Targeting

 Keywords have long been the most important tool advertisers use for paid search ad targeting.
 It was once in the name.
 “Google Adwords” referred specifically to the role keyword-targeting played in advertising success.
 That said, audiences have always been an important aspect of what kind of keywords businesses add to their lists.
-In order to choose the most valuable keywords to target, you must first understand the people (audiences) that use them as search queries.
+To choose the most valuable keywords to target, you must understand the people (audiences) that use them as search queries.

 Say, for example, someone types “Law offices Seattle” into a search engine.
 The assumption might be that the person is looking for a lawyer.
 But what if they’re actually looking to open their own law office in Seattle?
 Using behavioral and other audience data to separate these users is a valuable way to ensure your ads only appear for the most relevant audiences (as well as queries).

 In 2018, Google rebranded its PPC advertising platform from Google Adwords to Google Ads to de-emphasize the role of keyword targeting.
 However, that doesn’t mean advertisers today shouldn’t be concerned with keywords.
-They still play a very valuable role in reaching target audiences and now it’s also important to consider the true value of audience data to improve ad reach and performance.
+Keywords still play a very valuable role in reaching target audiences.
+Now it’s also important to consider the true value of audience data to improve ad reach and performance.

 Audience targeting on its own comes with certain challenges.
 When using platforms like Facebook or Instagram that rely solely on audience attributes for targeting, there’s no way to know if all the people who see your ads are truly part of your target customer group.
 Just because someone is in a certain age group, has certain interests, or is near a certain location doesn’t mean they want to buy your products right now.